MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Europe | Europe-west2 | Europe-west2-a, Europe-west2-b, Europe-west2-b

 Multi-region = Google Cloud Storage allows placing data within Europe multi-region.
 Region = Independent geographical areas.
 At least 15 regions for GCP.
-Under 5ms b/w zones in the same region.
+Under 5 ms b/w zones in the same region.
 Zone = Deployment Area for GCP resources.
 Not strictly a data center, as it may not correspond to the physical building.

 ### 1.9.
 Environmental responsibility